Jose Arrieta Photo Tours

 Jardín is a breathtakingly beautiful town nestled in the Andes, filled with colonial charm and surrounded by cloud forests teeming with birdlife.
 As I walked through its colorful streets, I could hear the unmistakable calls of the Andean Cock-of-the-Rock echoing from nearby cliffs.
 The sight of Yellow-eared Parrots gliding over the valleys was a moment I won’t forget.

-Bird Species to Spot:
+Bird Species to Spot in Jardin

 Best Birdwatching Locations: